 The Federal Aviation Administration (FAA) is responsible for hiring, managing and training all of the air traffic controllers in the country.
 And there is no doubt that the proper execution of air traffic controllers’ job is critical to safe air travel.
 Controllers tell pilots where and when to take-off and land, controllers guide pilots while flying, warn pilots of any dangerous weather or emergency situations as well as the locations of other planes.
 Accordingly, an intoxicated, negligent or otherwise distracted controller can be liable for plane collisions and other catastrophes in the sky and on the ground.
 If you are injured as a result of an air traffic controller’s negligence, you can sue and receive compensation from the FAA.

 There are many different types of injuries you can sustain while flying, and many different causes and liable parties.
 In many of these personal injury cases, issues of causation and liability can often become complicated.
 For this reason, you should hire a personal injury attorney to represent you if you have been injured on a plane.

-At The Law Office of Jeremy Rosenthal, our experienced personal injury attorneys know the complexities involved in airplane litigation.
+At The Law Office of Jeremy Rosenthal, our experienced accident attorneys know the complexities involved in airplane litigation.
 We will investigate the cause(s) of your accident, including all parties who could be liable, and will help you understand your rights and legal options.
-For a free consultation with one of our knowledgeable Colorado lawyers, call us today for a free consultation at (303) 647-4511 or visit us online.
+For a free consultation with one of our knowledgeable Colorado injury lawyers, call us today for a free consultation at (303) 647-4511.